 The Deep Sea Mining Campaign is an association of NGOs and citizens from the Pacific Islands, Australia and Canada concerned about the likely impacts of DSM on marine and coastal ecosystems and communities.
-NGO’s include Mining Watch Canada, Oxfam Australia and the Papua New Guinean Groups Against Seabed Experimental Mining (PNGGASEM) The goal of the DSM Campaign campaign is to develop an active, broad-based and informed Civil Society response to Deep Sea Mining in the Pacific region.
+NGO’s include Mining Watch Canada, Oxfam Australia, Earthworks and the Papua New Guinean Groups Against Seabed Experimental Mining (PNGGASEM) The goal of the DSM Campaign campaign is to develop an active, broad-based and informed Civil Society response to Deep Sea Mining in the Pacific region.

 The Deep Sea Mining (DSM) campaign started in late 2011 in response to the frenzy of sea bed exploration in the South Pacific.
 Approximately 1.5 million square kilometres of Pacific Ocean Floor is currently under exploration leasehold for deep seabed mining to private and national government companies within both territorial and international waters.